rmetzler/bliki/wiki/gossamer/mistakes.md

 # Design Mistakes

+## Is Gossamer Up?

+[@megtastique](https://twitter.com/megtastique) points out that two factors doom the whole design:

+1. There's no way to remove content from Gossamer once it's published, and

+2. Gossamer can anonymously share images.

+Combined, these make Gossamer the _perfect_ vehicle for revenge porn and other gendered, sexually-loaded network abuse.

+This alone is enough to doom the design, as written: even restricting the size of messages to the single kilobyte range still makes it trivial to irrevocably disseminate _links_ to similar content.

 ## Protected Feeds?
 Who Needs Those?

 Gossamer's design does not carry forward an important Twitter feature: the